-My paintings are abstract interpretations of Yukon landscapes and places.
+My paintings are my interpretations of Yukon landscapes and places.
 I am mainly self-taught and work in acrylic, watercolour and oil paints.
 My family moved to Whitehorse in 1982 when I was six years old.
 As a child, we spent lots of time outside camping and road tripping around the Yukon and I grew to love nature and the vast, untouched wilderness.
 My love of art started at a young age.
 My childhood was filled with cartoons, comics and colouring books, so when you look at one of my paintings you’ll find yourself in a child’s daydream.
 Over the years, I’ve developed my distinctive style to articulate and share my memories of growing up in the Yukon.
-By using a contemporary, candy coloured palette I define the wildness of the Yukon with a whimsical interpretation of the landscape.
+By using a contemporary, candy coloured palette I define the wildness of the Yukon landscape.

 Now that I have children of my own, my family and I spend time camping, hiking and snowshoeing around the Yukon.
 My kids are an inspiration to me and my work and I am so grateful to be able to share my childhood experiences with them.
 Seeing the Yukon through their eyes reminds me of my own childhood and that I wouldn’t live anywhere else.